Colemans Bridge

-The Colemans Bridge is a heritage-listed road bridge that carries Union Street across the Leycester Creek in Lismore, New South Wales, Australia.
+Colemans Bridge is a heritage-listed road bridge that carries Union Street across the Leycester Creek in Lismore, New South Wales, Australia.
 It was designed by Harvey Dare and built in 1907 by W. F. Oakes.
 The bridge is owned by Transport for NSW.
 It was added to the New South Wales State Heritage Register on 20 June 2000.

 History

 Timber truss bridges

 Timber truss road bridges have played a significant role in the expansion and improvement of the NSW road network.
 Prior to the bridges being built, river crossings were often dangerous in times of rain, which caused bulk freight movement to be prohibitively expensive for most agricultural and mining produce.
 Only the high priced wool clip of the time was able to carry the costs and inconvenience imposed by the generally inadequate river crossings that often existed prior to the trusses construction.

 Timber truss bridges were preferred by the Public Works Department from the mid 19th to the early 20th century because they were relatively cheap to construct, and used mostly local materials.
 The financially troubled governments of the day applied pressure to the Public Works Department to produce as much road and bridge work for as little cost as possible, using local materials.
 This condition effectively prohibited the use of iron and steel, as these, prior to the construction of the steel works at Newcastle in the early 20th century, had to be imported from England.

 Harvey Dare, the designer of Dare truss and other bridges, was a leading engineer in the Public Works Department, and a prominent figure in early 20th century NSW.

 Timber truss bridges, and timber bridges generally were so common that NSW was known to travellers as the "timber bridge state".